"Why would I want to do that?" He’s the CEO of a venerable Canadian institution and right now he’s not impressed by my suggestion.

 Of course autonomy is really about leadership: senior leaders developing the leadership mindset to grow leaders of other people.
 By putting that leadership approach to work senior folk help their people think for themselves, problem solve and take initiative.
 All of which develops their people to show autonomy – and yes, make decisions.

-This is because for all the focus on giving people choices about their work environment or asking how they like to be managed, we lose sight of what autonomy really offers an organisation: the opportunity to grow leaders of your people.
+This is because for all the focus on giving people choices about their work environment or asking how they like to be managed, we lose sight of what autonomy really offers an organisation: the opportunity to grow leaders of your people in your workplace empowerment.

 About the author